Rajasthan Institute of Engineering and Technology

-The Rajasthan Institute of Engineering and Technology is an institute run under the aegis of the Chandrawati Education Society, which has been in the field of education since 2000.
+The Rajasthan Institute of Engineering and Technology is an educational institute run under the aegis of the Chandrawati Education Society since 2000.
 The society is registered with the Registrar of Societies, Government of N.C.T.
 Delhi vide registration No. S.35514 of 1999, under the Societies Registration Act of 1860 with aim of providing quality technical education.
-The society established its first institution, Rajasthan Institute of Engineering and Technology (RIET), in 2000, with the approval of the All India Council for Technical Education (AICTE), Ministry of HRD, Government of India & NBA accredited.
+The society established RIET, its first institution, in 2000, with the approval of the All India Council for Technical Education (AICTE), Ministry of HRD, and accredited by the Government of India & NBA.

 Academics

-The institute offers seven four-year undergraduate courses of study leading to the Bachelor of Technology degree in Computer Science Engineering, Electrical Engineering, Electronics and Communication, Information Technology, Mechanical Engineering, Civil Engineering & Electrical & Electronics Engineering.
+The institute offers seven four-year undergraduate courses of study leading to a Bachelor of Technology degree: Computer Science Engineering, Electrical Engineering, Electronics and Communication, Information Technology, Mechanical Engineering, Civil Engineering, and Electrical & Electronics Engineering.

 Admissions to the institute are through the Joint Entrance Examination, [Rajasthan Engineering Admission Process], and Management Quota.

-RIET, Jaipur, is a wireless Institute, with wired as well as wireless networks linking the entire campus.
+RIET, Jaipur, is a wireless institute, with wired as well as wireless networks linking the entire campus.